-An employee is heating up their lunch in the workplace's communal kitchen, and becomes distracted when a coworker pulls them away.
-When they return to the kitchen, the appliance they were using has caught fire, and they panic.
+Imagine an employee is heating their lunch in the office kitchen and becomes distracted when a coworker pulls them away.
+When they return to the kitchen, their appliance has caught fire, and they panic.

 Just like that, an employee is in the hospital.

 Will this exact scenario happen at your business?
 Probably not.
 But even in relatively low-risk work environments such as offices, there is always a possibility that something similar could happen.

-Here are the OSHA guidelines that specify the employee fire extinguisher training requirements:
+Here are the OSHA guidelines that specify the employee fire extinguisher training requirements.

 Where the employer has provided portable fire extinguishers for employee use in the workplace, the employer shall also provide an educational program to familiarize employees with the general principles of fire extinguisher use and the hazards involved with incipient stage fire fighting.